solliancenet/dp-203-v2/labs/07/README.md

     ![The results are displayed in a chart.](media/daily-sales-counts-chart.png "DailySalesCounts chart")

-### Use PolyBase to load text file with non-standard row delimiters
+### Task 6: Use PolyBase to load text file with non-standard row delimiters

 Let's try this same operation using PolyBase.